eternalmangekyo022/eternalmangekyo022/README.md

 - 🌱 I’m currently learning react and python indebt.
 - 💞️ I’m looking to collaborate on website projects using either vanilla js or react.
 - 📫 How to reach me: tibcso0322@gmail.com
--Languages I know: python, js, html, css, c#, and maybe I'll learn kotlin
+- 🧨Languages I know: python, js, html, css, c#, and maybe I'll learn kotlin

 <!---
 eternalmangekyo022/eternalmangekyo022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.